Exact Minimax Optimality of Spectral Methods in Phase Synchronization and Orthogonal Group Synchronization: Introduction

 There are two key novel components toward establishing Theorem \ref{thm:asymptotic}.
-The first one is a new idea on the choice of the ``population eigenvector'' as $u$ can be viewed as its sample counterpart obtained from data.
+The first is a new idea regarding the choice of the ``population eigenvector'' as $u$ can be viewed as its sample counterpart obtained from data.
 Due to (\ref{eqn:EX}) and the fact $pz^*z^{*\H}=np (z^*/\sqrt{n})(z^*/\sqrt{n})^\H$ is rank-one with the eigenvector $z^*/\sqrt{n}$, existing literature such as \cite{gao2021exact,gao2021optimal,ling2022near} treated $z^*/\sqrt{n}$ as the population eigenvector and study the perturbation of $u$ with respect to $z^*/\sqrt{n}$.
-This seems to be natural but turns out unappealing as it fails to explain why the spectral estimator is able to recover all phases exactly when $\sigma=0$, i.e., when there is no additive noise.
-Instead, we denote $\check u\in\mathr^{n}$ to be the leading eigenvector of $A$ and regard $u^*\in\mathc^n$, defined as
+This seems natural but turns out to be unappealing as it fails to explain why the spectral estimator is able to recover all phases exactly when $\sigma=0$, i.e., when there is no additive noise.
+Instead, we denote $\check u\in\mathr^{n}$ as the leading eigenvector of $A$ and regard $u^*\in\mathc^n$, defined as

 i.e., $u^*_j = z^*_j \check u_j$ for each $j\in[n]$, as the population eigenvector.
 Note that $u^*$ is random as it depends on the graph $A$.
-Careful analysis of $u^*$ reveals that $u^*$ is the leading eigenvector of $A\circ z^*z^{*\H}$ (cf. Lemma \ref{lem:no_additive_noise}).
+A careful analysis of $u^*$ reveals that it is the leading eigenvector of $A\circ z^*z^{*\H}$ (see Lemma \ref{lem:no_additive_noise}).
 In addition, Proposition \ref{prop:no_additive_noise} shows that with high probability, $u^*_j/|u^*_j| = z^*_j$ for each $j\in[n]$, up to a global phase.
-Since $u$ is equal to $u^*$ when $\sigma=0$, it successfully explains the exact recovery of the spectral method for the no-additive-noise case.
-Another advantage of viewing $u^*$ as the population eigenvector instead of $z^*/\sqrt{n}$ is that, intuitively $u^*$ is closer to $u$ than $z^*/\sqrt{n}$ is.
+Since $u$ equals $u^*$ when $\sigma=0$, it successfully explains the exact recovery of the spectral method in the no-additive-noise case.
+Another advantage of viewing $u^*$ as the population eigenvector, instead of $z^*/\sqrt{n}$, is that intuitively $u^*$ is closer to $u$ than $z^*/\sqrt{n}$ is.
 This is because $A\circ z^*z^{*\H}$ is closer to the data matrix $X$ than $pz^*z^{*\H}$ is.

 The second key component is a novel perturbation analysis for $u$.
 Classical matrix perturbation theory such as Davis-Kahan Theorem focuses on analyzing $\inf_{b\in\mathc_1}\|u-u^*b\|$.
 We go beyond it and show $u$ can be well-approximated by its first-order approximation $\tilde u$ defined as